 We believe you should expect the best possible orthodontic results and the best possible experience.
 We believe you and your family deserve the highest level of care possible.
-That’s why your experience matters, and that’s why we pay attention to even the most minute details – because it all matters.
+That’s why your experience matters, and that’s why we pay attention to even the most minute details.

-This is difficult question for LOTS of parents.
+This is a difficult question for LOTS of parents.

-Lack of space between baby teeth, crowding, cross bites, over bites.
-Even if your child’s teeth look straight, there may be problems that require the expertise of an orthodontist.
-Regular dental check ups may alert you to the need for specialized orthodontic treatment, but examination by a dedicated orthodontist is recommended for all children from the age of 7.
+Lack of space between baby teeth, crowding, crossbites, overbites — even if your child’s teeth look straight, there may be problems that require the expertise of an orthodontist.
+Regular dental checkups may alert you to the need for specialized orthodontic treatment, but examination by an orthodontist is recommended for all children from the age of 7.

-We offer free initial consultations where we can assess your child and offer any recommendations.
-Early detection is the best prevention against future difficult treatment for your child, but many problems may resolve on their own, and we can help guide you whatever your needs!
+We offer free initial consultations during which we can assess your child and offer any recommendations.
+Early detection is the best prevention against future, more complicated treatment for your child.
+Some problems may even resolve on their own.
+We can help guide you, whatever your needs!

 There are many signs that you or your child could need orthodontic care.
-We’ll help you figure out what to look for!
+We’ll help you figure out what they are!

-here are some things to look out for at any age which could necessitate an appointment with an orthodontist for further evaluation.
+Some dental issues can show up at any age that could necessitate an appointment with an orthodontist for further evaluation.